cftang9/PQD/README.md

 IndvsPQD(X,Y,graph=TRUE)
 ```

-## Part 2: To reproduce the simulation results in Section 3 of the manuscript:
+## Part 2: To reproduce the simulation results:

-### 2.1 Clayton, Frank, Gumbel, and Gaussian copulas:
+### 2.1 Clayton, Frank, Gumbel, and Gaussian copulas in Section 3 of the manuscript:
 These are classic copulas.
 It can be shown that these copulas satisfy the PQD condition if the associated Kandell's tau or Pearson's rho is non-negative.
 For each copula, 100,000 Monte Carlo random samples with sample size
 [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Clayton%20Frank%20Gumbel%20and%20Gaussian%20n%3D100.R)